anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 If 4 arrays are included, then the first section is a question section, the second an answer section, the third an authority section, and the fourth an additional section (TBD: back by empirical data).
 They follow the specification of 3 arrays in the answer.
-The additional authority section is also represented as an array of one or more DNS Resource Records (see
+The authority section is also represented as an array of one or more DNS Resource Records (see {{sec:rr}}).
-{{sec:rr}}).

 ~~~ CDDL
 extra-sections = (